 - The brain likes a focus-refocus use of time.
 Time needs to be built in to allow the brain to work with new content before more is added.
-Too much focused attention without time for processing and time to make meaning will result in much of it pushed out or deleted.
+Too much focused attention without time for processing and time to make meaning will result in much of what is being taught to be pushed out or deleted.

 - Plan for the age of the students + or – 2 minutes for focused attention on new content then they must have time to process and distribute.